 After School Clubs

-We have four after-school clubs throughout the school term for children aged 5-12 years, commencing in March 2022.
+We have four after-school clubs throughout the school term for children aged 5-12 years.
 Bookings are necessary and will open two days before each event.

 Chess Club